djwrisley/parisbible.github.io/index.md

 The Paris Bible Project aims to understand the production and diffusion of medieval Latin Bibles in Europe.

 A Paris Bible, also known as a Parisian Bible, is a format of Bible that is standardized in the 13th century and spreads as a model through Europe.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+It was started by Estelle Guéville (Louvre Abu Dhabi) and David Joseph Wrisley (NYU Abu Dhabi).

 ### Markdown